 If you are diagnosed with glaucoma, treatment is available to save your vision.
 The goal of glaucoma treatment is to lower IOP and stop the optic nerve damage.
 Several treatments are available to lower IOP.
 These include eye drops, laser therapy, and surgery.

-Premiere Eye Clinic provides both diagnostic and treatment options for glaucoma.
-If you live in the the Daytona Beach vicinity and are seeking a second opinion regarding your specific case of glaucoma, we are happy to arrange a time to evaluate you.
+Premier Eye Clinic provides both diagnostic and treatment options for glaucoma.
+If you live in Volusia county or the surrounding areas and are seeking a second opinion regarding your specific case of glaucoma, we are happy to arrange a time to evaluate you.
 Treatment options for glaucoma are continuing to change.
 Please feel free to read about some of the treatment options that we provide in our office below.

-Selective Laser Trabeculoplasty: Another way to lower eye pressure is with laser therapy.
-A common laser treatment for glaucoma is called selective laser trabeculoplasty, or SLT.
-Selective Laser Trabeculoplasty (SLT) is becoming a widely accepted glaucoma treatment option.
-SLT definitely offers a new glimpse of hope for glaucoma patients.
-By using this NEW laser technology, ophthalmologists can now lower pressure, thus possibly avoiding more invasive surgery.
-SLT might even reduce the dependence on medications or drops.
-The surgical process typically involves numbing the eye with topical eye drops so that you will not feel the laser treatment.
-In SLT, laser treatment is applied to the drain of your eye in order to open it up and let fluid exit the eye more efficiently.
-SLT treatment takes only a few minutes, is performed in the office (not the operating room), is safe, and effectively lowers eye pressure in most people.
-The treatment is approved by the Food and Drug Administration (FDA) for treating glaucoma and is covered by essentially all insurance plans.
-After the procedure, anti-inflammatory drops are used.
+Selective Laser Trabeculoplasty (SLT) is becoming a widely accepted first-line glaucoma treatment option.
+Ophthalmologists can now lower eye pressure by using SLT, thus possibly avoiding invasive incisional surgery in the future.
+Laser treatment is applied to tissue involved in the drainage system of your eye, which leads to an extracellular remodeling process that promotes augmentation of aqueous drainage.
+SLT treatment takes only a few minutes, performed in the office (not the operating room), safe and effectively lowers eye pressure in most people.
+This treatment is approved by the Food and Drug Administration (FDA) for treating glaucoma and is covered by essentially all insurance plans.